AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 }
 ```

-Finally, when a message call halts, it sets the context's "Message Call Results" to communicate results to the caller.
+Finally, when a message call halts, it sets the context's **message call results** to communicate results to the caller.
 ```
 MessageCallResults {
     reverted: boolean,